jometzg/apex-domain-cdn/README.md

 # Summary
-The inherent difficulty with PaaS services and CNAMEs cane be side-stepped by using an app service or function which is defined for the apex domain, which can then redirect all traffic to a more normal (non-apex) domain.
+The inherent difficulty with PaaS services and apex domains can be side-stepped by using an app service or function which is configured for the apex domain, which can then redirect all traffic to a more normal (non-apex) domain.
 This solution should be cost effective as the proxy is PaaS and can be either serverless or on a low tier app service plan.